microsoft/SceneLandmarkLocalization/README.md

 ### Description
 Our Indoor-6 dataset was created from multiple sessions captured in six indoor scenes over multiple days.
 The pseudo ground truth (pGT) 3D point clouds and camera poses for each scene are computed using [COLMAP](https://colmap.github.io/).
+All training data uses only colmap reconstruction from training images.
 The figure below shows the camera poses (in red) and point clouds (in gray) and for each scene, the number of video and images in the training and test split respectively.
 Compared to [7-scenes](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/), the scenes in Indoor-6 are larger, have multiple rooms, contains illumination variations as the images span multiple days and different times of day.